Freetsuhy/Test-Feeders/README.md

 ## Case Information.docx
 Table 1 shows the base voltage, and limits of magnitudes of current & voltage.

-Table 2 shows the output power limits of DERs in each case.
+Table 2 shows the output power limits of substation and DERs in each case.

 ## Notations